SAP-samples/cloud-espm-cloud-native/README.md

 * Create new SAP Event Mesh service using the command:

 `cf cs enterprise-messaging default espm-em -c em-default.json`

+* Create a HANA CLoud instance if you dont have one:
+* To create a DB instance of Hana cloud logon to SAP BTP in your browser and navigate to your subaccount.
+Open marketplace.
+* Click on SAP HANA  cloud and click on create SAP HANA cloud.
+* Logon with your BTP user name and password.
+* In the create instance window enter the instance name .
+* Provide an Administrator password and confirm adminstrator password.
+* Specify size of the memory in HANA database.
+Default is 30 GB.
+* In SAP HANA Database advanced settings, select the allowed connection to Allow all IP addresses(For non-productive use only).
+* An instance of HANA cloud DB will be created for you.

 * Run command `cf marketplace` and check the service and plan names of HANA.
 Check if service with name `hana` and plan `schema` exists